 Modification and Limitation.
 The court may modify a treatment order at any time.
 Treatment orders are effective for no longer than 6 months.

 If Incompetent and Not Restorable.
-If the court determines that the defendant is incompetent and that there is no substantial probability that the defendant will become competent within 21 months, the court may on request of the examined defendant or the State:
+If the court determines that the defendant is incompetent and that there is no substantial probability that the defendant will become competent within 21 months, the court may on request of the examined defendant or the State do one or more of the following:

 remand the defendant to the Department of Health Services to begin civil commitment proceedings under A.R.S. §§ 36-501 et seq.;